Protecting your Decking in the Slippery Winter Months

 - High Slip Potential: 0-24

 This figure can be dramatically improved with anti-slip deck coatings, stains and additives supplied by Promain.
 Anti-Slip additives on a basic level are grit that is sprinkled on the first layer of paint to provide an abrasive surface that is supplied in various grain densities.
 This can really help to prevent accidents to keep your family or business users safe whatever the application.
-The actual rating of the PTV cannot be guaranteed.
-This will depend on the type of application and the material it is applied upon.
+You cannot guarantee the actual rating of the PTV.
+This will depend on the type of application and the material you apply it on to.

 What If I Am Restoring An Area Where A Quality Surface Is Vital?